vladimirtudor22/QA_Selenium/readme.md

 - **Test Scenarios:**
   - **Test 1: Complete Order Process:**
     - **Steps:**
-    - Login, add items, and proceed to checkout.
+      - Proceed to checkout without logging in (assuming no login is required).
       - Provide payment and delivery details.
       - Confirm and place the order.
     - **Expected Outcome:**
       - The order should be placed without errors.
   - **Test 2: Verify Order in History:**
     - **Steps:**
       - View recent orders in order history.
     - **Expected Outcome:**
       - The recent order should be accurately listed.
   - **Test 3: Modify or Cancel Order:**
     - **Steps:**
       - Select a recent order for modification or cancellation.
     - **Expected Outcome:**
       - The user should be able to modify or cancel the order.